Grace Slick

-Grace Slick (born Grace Barnett Wing; October 30, 1939) is an American painter and former singer-songwriter.
-Slick was a key figure in San Francisco's early psychedelic music scene in the mid-1960s.
-With a music career spanning four decades, she first performed with the Great Society, but is best known for her work with Jefferson Airplane and the subsequent successor bands Jefferson Starship and Starship.
-Slick and Jefferson Airplane first achieved fame with their 1967 album Surrealistic Pillow, which included the top-ten Billboard hits "White Rabbit" and "Somebody to Love".
-She provided the lead vocals on both tracks.
-With Starship, she sang co-lead for two number one hits, "We Built This City" and "Nothing's Gonna Stop Us Now".
-She also released four solo albums.
-Slick retired from music in 1990, but continues to be active in the visual arts field.
-Slick was inducted into the Rock and Roll Hall of Fame in 1996 as a member of Jefferson Airplane.
+Grace Slick (born Grace Barnett Wing; October 30, 1939) is an American painter and musician whose musical career spanned four decades.
+She was a prominent figure in San Francisco's psychedelic music scene during the mid-1960s to the early 1970s.

+Initially performing with the Great Society, Slick achieved fame as the lead singer and frontwoman of Jefferson Airplane and its spinoff bands Jefferson Starship and Starship.
+Slick and Jefferson Airplane achieved significant success and popularity with their 1967 studio album Surrealistic Pillow, which included the top-ten US Billboard hits "White Rabbit" and "Somebody to Love".

+With Starship, she sang co-lead for two number-one hits, "We Built This City" and "Nothing's Gonna Stop Us Now".
+She has released four studio albums as an independent artist.
+Slick retired from music in 1990, but continues to be active in visual arts.
+In 1996, Slick was inducted into the Rock and Roll Hall of Fame as a member of Jefferson Airplane.

-Early life
+Early life and education

-Grace Barnett Wing was born October 30, 1939, in the Chicago suburb of Highland Park, Illinois, to Ivan Wilford Wing (1907–1987), of British descent, and Virginia Wing (née Barnett; 1909–1983).
-Her parents met while they were both students at the University of Washington, and later married.
-In 1949, her brother Chris was born.
-Her father, working in the investment banking sector for Weeden and Company, was transferred several times when she was a child, and in addition to the Chicago metropolitan area, she lived in Los Angeles and San Francisco, California, before her family finally settled in Palo Alto, California, in the early 1950s.
+Grace Barnett Wing was born October 30, 1939, in Highland Park, Illinois, a Chicago suburb, to Ivan Wilford Wing (1907–1987), of British descent, and Virginia Wing (née Barnett; 1909–1983), of Scottish and Danish descent.
+Her parents met while they were both students at the University of Washington in Seattle, and later married.
+In 1949, her younger brother Chris was born.

+Her father worked in the investment banking sector for Weeden and Company, and the family relocated several times when she was a child.
+The family lived in the Chicago metropolitan area, before moving to California, living in Los Angeles and San Francisco before settling in Palo Alto in the early 1950s.
+Wing attended Palo Alto Senior High School, then transferred to Castilleja School, a private all-girls school in Palo Alto.

-Wing attended Palo Alto Senior High School, then switched to Castilleja School, a private all-girls school in Palo Alto.
-Following graduation, she attended Finch College in New York City from 1957 to 1958, and the University of Miami in Coral Gables from 1958 to 1959.
-On August 26, 1961, Wing married Gerald "Jerry" Slick, an aspiring filmmaker, and after the couple briefly moved away from San Francisco, Grace Slick worked as a model at an I. Magnin department store for three years.
-Slick also started composing music, including a contribution to a short film by Jerry Slick.
+Following graduation, she attended Finch College in New York City from 1957 to 1958, and the University of Miami in Coral Gables, Florida, from 1958 to 1959.

 Career

+Slick worked as a model at an I. Magnin department store for three years.
+She also started composing music, including a contribution to a short film by her husband, Jerry Slick.